splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 (AUTH_TOKEN) to ENV* is checked.

 Next, add in all the environment variables shown in the screenshot below.
-The order of them doesn’t matter but each one needs to be entered as specified below.
-You’ll enter in your API credentials and Twilio service API key that we located (in Splunk On-Call) earlier.
+The order of them doesn't matter but each one needs to be entered as specified below.
+You'll enter in your API credentials and Twilio service API key that we located (in Splunk On-Call) earlier.
 For **TEAM_1**, use the **team name** copied from your VictorOps account.
 For **ESC_POL_1**, use the name of the target escalation policy.
 For